-We operate in a competitive market for lending and investment opportunities which may intensify, and competition may limit our ability to originate or acquire desirable loans and investments or dispose of assets we target and could also affect the yields of these assets and have a material adverse effect on our business, financial condition, and results of operations.
+The Sponsored Funds operate in a competitive market for lending and investment opportunities which may intensify, and competition may limit their ability to originate or acquire desirable loans and investments or dispose of assets they target and could also affect the yields of these assets and have a material adverse effect on our business, financial condition, and results of operations.

-We operate in a competitive market for lending and investment opportunities, which may intensify.
-Our profitability depends, in large part, on our ability to originate or acquire our target assets on attractive terms.
-In originating or acquiring our target assets, we compete for opportunities with a variety of lenders and investors, including REITs, specialty finance companies, public and private funds (including funds managed by affiliates of our Sponsor), commercial and investment banks, commercial finance and insurance companies and other financial institutions.
-Some competitors may have a lower cost of funds and access to funding sources that are not available to us, such as the U.S. Government.
+The Sponsored Funds operate in a competitive market for lending and investment opportunities, which may intensify.
+Our profitability depends, in large part, on the Sponsored Funds' ability to originate or acquire our target assets on attractive terms.
+In originating or acquiring its target assets, the Sponsored Funds compete for opportunities with a variety of lenders and investors, including REITs, specialty finance companies, public and private funds (including funds managed by affiliates of our Sponsor), commercial and investment banks, commercial finance and insurance companies and other financial institutions.
+Some competitors may have a lower cost of funds and access to funding sources that are not available to the Sponsored Funds, such as the U.S. Government.
 Many of our competitors are not subject to the operating constraints associated with maintaining an exclusion from regulation under the Investment Company Act.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments, which could allow them to consider a wider variety of loans and investments, offer more attractive pricing or other terms and establish more relationships than us.
 Furthermore, competition for originations of and investments in our target assets may lead to decreasing yields, which may further limit our ability to generate desired returns.
-Also, as a result of this competition, desirable loans and investments in our target assets may be limited in the future and we may not be able to take advantage of attractive lending and investment opportunities from time to time, thereby limiting our ability to identify and originate or acquire loans or make investments that are consistent with our investment objectives.
+Also, as a result of this competition, desirable loans and investments in our target assets may be limited in the future and we may not be able to take advantage of attractive lending and investment opportunities from time to time, thereby limiting the Sponsored Funds' ability to identify and originate or acquire loans or make investments that are consistent with our investment objectives.
 We cannot assure you that the competitive pressures we face will not have a material adverse effect on our business, financial condition and results of operations.